 It has a 12-month trailing dividend yield of 0%.

 ETFs offer diversified exposure and thus minimize single stock risk, but it is still important to delve into a fund's holdings before investing.
 Most ETFs are very transparent products and many disclose their holdings on a daily basis.

 Taking into account individual holdings, United States Treasury Bill accounts for about 26.72% of the fund's total assets, followed by Nymex Light Sweet Crude Oil Future (CLH9) and United States Treasury Bill.

-Its top 10 holdings account for approximately 192.8% of DBE's total assets under management.
+DBE's top 10 holdings account for about 192.8% of its total assets under management.

 Performance and Risk

-The ETF has a beta of 0.68 and standard deviation of 25.92% for the trailing three-year period, making it a high choice in the space.
+DBE has a beta of 0.68 and standard deviation of 25.89% for the trailing three-year period, which makes the fund a high choice in the space.
 With about 12 holdings, it has more concentrated exposure than peers.